The first thing to be aware of when looking at the German Spitz is that some people will refer to it when describing an entire family of dogs.

 What Price are German Spitz Puppies?

 First of all, let’s look at the price of German Spitz puppies.
-You want to know that you are able to afford the puppy in the first place, and the price is going to vary quite considerably.
+You want to know that you can afford the puppy in the first place, and the price is going to vary quite considerably.

 One of the key factors that will influence the price is whether or not the puppy is KC registered.

-While this gives you a number of guarantees about the breeder, and it should mean you have a more stable puppy, things can still go wrong further down the line.
+While this gives you many guarantees about the breeder, and it should mean you have a more stable puppy, things can still go wrong further down the line.

 A KC registered breeder should also be able to tell you more about the pedigree of the parents.
 The better the pedigree, then the higher the price that you need to be prepared to pay.